AlexiWolf/wolf_engine/crates/wolf_engine_input/README.md

 other, more general-purpose input APIs.
 If you think something is missing, feel free to make an issue, or a PR about it.

+## Status

+This crate is currently in early development.
+You should expect missing features, bugs, changing APIs, and other spooky stuff until release 1.0.

+Additionally, input support is still a bit underdeveloped.
+The library only supports the following input types:

+- Simple Keyboard Input
+- Simple Mouse Input

 ## License

 Wolf Engine Input is licensed under either: